spotify/flo/README.md

 # [`Task<T>`][Task]

 [`Task<T>`][Task] is one of the more central types in `flo`.
 It represents some task which will evaluate a value of type `T`.
 It has a parameterized name, zero or more input tasks and a processing function which will be executed when inputs are evaluated.
 Tasks come with a few key properties governing how they are defined, behave and are interacted with.
 We'll cover these in the following sections.

 ## Tasks are defined by regular methods

-Your workflow tasks are not defined as classes that extend [`Task<T>`][Task], rather they are defined by using the [`TaskBuilder`][TaskBuilder] API as we've already seen in the fibonacci example.
+Your workflow tasks are not defined as classes that extend [`Task<T>`][Task], rather they are defined by using the `TaskBuilder` API as we've already seen in the fibonacci example.
 This is in many ways very similar to a very clean class with no mutable state, only final members and two overriden methods for inputs and evaluation function.
 But with a very important difference, we're handling the input tasks in a type-safe manner.
 Each input task you add will further construct the type for your evaluation function.
 This is how we can get a clean lambda such as `(a, b) -> a + b` as the evaluation function for our fibonacci example.

 Here's a simple example of a `flo` task depending on two other tasks: